stochastic-processes-exercises/queuing-tool-7/README.md

 3. Define a third type of queue server object.
 This will be the queue that describes how long agents have to wait to get a coffee made.

 For the time being you can ignore the fact that 70% of people order a coffee and 30% of people order a tea.
 When there are two possible destinations after finishing in a queue queueing tool sends 50% of agents to each of the subsequent queues by default.
 We will look at how to remedy that in the next exercise.

+__There is no automated feedback and checking of your answer for this assignment.
+The only way to check your code is to ask me to take a look at it.
+Sorry about that.__